UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 you must inform a staff member and sign in.

-#### Physics and Physics with Astronomy and Space Science:
+### Physics and Physics with Astronomy and Space Science:

-Trimester 1: Tuesday 12 September 2023 to Thursday 30 November 2023.
+Trimester 1: Tuesday 10 September 2023 to Thursday 28 November 2024.

-Trimester 2: Tuesday, 23 January 2024 to Thursday 28 March 2024.
+Trimester 2: Tuesday, 21 January 2024 to Thursday 27 March 2024.

-{{% callout note %}} The Physics and PASS laboratories run during the two-week field-work break (11 - 22 March 2023) and close four weeks before the end of the trimester to enable all assessment to be complete before written examinations start.  {{% /callout %}}
+{{% callout note %}} The Physics and PASS laboratories run during the two-week field-work break (10 - 21 March 2025) and close four weeks before the end of the trimester to enable all assessment to be complete before written examinations start.  {{% /callout %}}

-#### Theoretical Physics:
+### Theoretical Physics:

-Trimester 1: Tuesday 12 September 2023 to Thursday 2 November 2024.
+Trimester 1: Tuesday 10 September 2024 to Thursday 31 October 2024.

-Trimester 2: Tuesday 23 January 2024 to Friday 15 March 2024.
+Trimester 2: Tuesday 21 January 2025 to Friday 14 March 2025.

-{{% callout note %}} The TP laboratories run during the first week of the two-week field-work break (11 - 15 March 2023) to enable all assessment to be complete before written examinations start.  {{% /callout %}}
+{{% callout note %}} The TP laboratories run during the first week of the two-week field-work break (10 - 14 March 2025) to enable all assessment to be complete before written examinations start.  {{% /callout %}}

 ---